The Conscious Counselor

-Health counseling and psychotherapy.
-Mindfulness and body psychotherapy.
+Holistic approach in psychotherapy.
+Mindfulness, breathwork and body psychotherapy.
 Online services.

 2017-2019 - Health Psychology

-Individual therapy, health management and relaxation group facilitation in a centre for people with physical and intellectual disabilities or socioeconomic difficulties.
+Individual therapy, health management and relaxation group facilitation in a centre for people with physical and intellectual disabilities or social difficulties.

 2015-2017 - Social Care Work